hans-mayer/synflood.c/README.md

 This is a fork from https://github.com/Hypro999/synflood.c

-Actually this program does not really do an attack as it sends immediatelly after SYN a RESET.
+Actually this program does not really do an attack as it sends immediately after SYN a RESET.
-Therefore there are no half opended TCP sessions.
+Therefore there are not so many half opened TCP sessions.
 But it's ok for learning purposes.

 -------------